-This recipe was born on one of those nights where we were short on time – I needed to run my eldest to ballet class – and it was near the end of the week when we were low on supplies.
+This recipe came about on one of those nights when we were short on time – I needed to run my eldest to ballet class – and it was near the end of the week when we were low on supplies.
 Luckily I realized I could throw this dinner together in less time than it would take us to pick up takeout.
 It’s flexible too – you could use shallots instead of the green onions if you’re not low FODMAP, or throw in some artichokes or kalamata olives.

 Chickpea Rotini with Spinach and Sausage